klimenkoMA/AccApp/README.md

-# Recreation-DB
+# Accounting App
-Institute project, implementation of a database for a sanatorium
+Institute project, application for accounting of computer equipment